Variation of the uncentered maximal characteristic Function: The optimal rate in lambda

-where \(X\) ranges over all balls for the uncentered maximal operator, and over all dyadic cubes in \(\Omega\) for the dyadic maximal operator.
+where \(X\) ranges over balls for the uncentered maximal operator, and over dyadic cubes for the dyadic maximal operator.
 Now we are ready to state the main results of this paper.

 \begin{theo} Let \(\M\) be the local dyadic maximal operator with respect to an open set \(\Omega\subset\mathbb{R}^d\).
 Let \(E\subset\mathbb{R}^d\) be a set with locally finite perimeter.
 Then

 where \(C_d\) depends only on the dimension \(d\). \end{theo}